tapankarangiya/nginx/README.md

 Enterprise distributions, commercial THIS IS PR2 support and training are available from [F5, Inc](https://www.f5.com/products/nginx).

-// Setting THis is PR5 up the trigger
+// Setting THis is PR5 up the trigger this is test
 // Testing

 > [!IMPORTANT]